strongloop/strongloop.com2/_posts/2018-04-30-dev-preview2.md

 ### Generation of JSON schema from models

-We also created a new module @loopback/repository-json-schema which leverages TypeScript's decorator metadata in building a standard representation of LoopBack 4 models as JSON schema and creating legacy juggler model definitions.
-Visit [this](json-schema-blog] for more detailed look and implications!
+We also created a new module `@loopback/repository-json-schema` which leverages TypeScript's decorator metadata in building a standard representation of LoopBack 4 models as JSON schema and creating legacy juggler model definitions.
+Visit [this blog][json-schema-blog] for more detailed look and implications!

 ## What's next